oviwankenobi/governance/eosio.system/eosio.system-regproducer-rc.md

 I agree to process transactions on a FIFO best-effort basis and to honestly bill transactions for measured execution time.

-I {{producer}} agree not to manipulate the contents of blocks in order to derive profit from: the order in which transactions are included the hash of the block that is produced
+I {{producer}} agree not to manipulate the contents of blocks in order to derive profit from: the order in which transactions are included, the hash of the block that is produced.

 I, {{producer}}, hereby agree to disclose and attest under penalty of perjury all ultimate beneficial owners of my company who own more than 10% and all direct shareholders.